When “Your Quiet” Becomes Their Weakness

 What Gray Rock Is NOT

-Gray Rock is not about suppressing your emotions.
-It's not about becoming a robot or pretending you don't feel things.
-You're not practicing emotional numbness.
-You're practicing emotional boundaries.
+Let me be clear about something because this matters.
+Gray Rock is not about suppressing your emotions or about becoming a robot.
+You're not practicing emotional numbness, you're practicing emotional boundaries.

 The Nervous System Piece